AmirF19/Audio_Predictive_Coding_Model/README.md

 | SEMANTIC_PERSISTENCE | 0.8 | Priming strength (0-1) |
 | PRECISION_CLEAR | 1.0 | Input precision for clear speech |
 | PRECISION_NOISY | 1.0 | Input precision for noisy speech |

+## Notes on Phoneme Alignment

+The phoneme vectors were extracted using Wav2Vec 2.0 with Montreal Forced Aligner for segmentation.
+Some phonemes (especially stops like /t/ and flaps) may appear reduced in the individual segments due to coarticulation and unreleased consonants.
+The model handles this well, recognizing phonemes despite acoustic reduction.

 ## Data Sources